peachcloud/meta/diary.md

 @ahdinosaur

-- `butthub-provider`: battled some end-to-end testing dragons: https://github.com/buttcloud/butthub-provider/pull/14
+- `butthub-provider`: battled some end-to-end testing dragons :dragon: : https://github.com/buttcloud/butthub-provider/pull/14
   - integrated the entire web app stack (api server, asset server, worker, and mailer) in the codecept process
   - at the end of the tests, the process was hanging, who was still running?
-  - with some help from `why-is-node-running` and heaps of reading dependency internals, started the journey to find every remaining handle, gotta catch 'em all!
+  - with some help from `why-is-node-running` and heaps of reading dependency internals, started the journey to find every remaining handle, gotta catch 'em all! :racehorse:

 ## 2018-05-11